AiJared/Python-RoadMap/OOP/OOP_Readme.md

 Prior to Python 3 being released, range was implemented as a function and it returned a list instance with elements in the specified range.
 For example **range(2,10,2)** returned the list [2,4,6,8].
 However, a typical use of the function was to support a **for-loop syntax**, such as **for k in range(100000000)**.
 Unfortunately, this caused the instantiation and initialization of a list with the range of numbers.
 That was an unnecessary expensive step, in terms of both **time** and **memory** usage.

 The mechanism used to support range in Python is entirely different (though it existed in Python 2 under the name **xrange**).
 It uses a strategy known as **lazy evaluation**.
+Rather than creating a new list instance, range is a class that can effectively represent the desired range of elements without ever storing them explicitly in memory.